Stefano Vecchi: Playing career

-An Inter youth product, Vecchi had an unremarkable career as a central midfielder in the lower leagues of Italian football, not going any further than Serie C1 and narrowly missing an historical promotion to Serie B during his stint at Fiorenzuola.
+An Inter youth product, Vecchi had an unremarkable career as a central midfielder in the lower leagues of Italian football, not going any further than Serie C1 and narrowly missing a historical promotion to Serie B during his stint at Fiorenzuola.
 He retired in 2005.

 Coaching career

-After his retirement, Vecchi took a coaching career starting from the amateur leagues of Lombardy.
+After his retirement, Vecchi started a coaching career in the amateur leagues of Lombardy.
 He had a breakthrough during his two-year period at Tritium, leading the small club from Trezzo sull'Adda to two consecutive promotions from Serie D to Lega Pro Prima Divisione (ex-Serie C1) before accepting an offer from fallen giants SPAL, a former team of his as a player; however, this season, characterized by financial and off-field issues, ended with relegation to Lega Pro Seconda Divisione.

 He successively took another coaching role at Südtirol, reaching the promotion playoffs in his only season.
 The team lost to Carpi, Vecchi's future employer.
-The Serie B newcomers offered him their managerial spot despite his lack of valid coaching license to serve as head coach in the second tier of Italy.
-His stint at Carpi was however cut short in March 2014, when he was removed from managerial duties due to disappointing results.
+The Serie B newcomers offered him their managerial spot despite his lack of a valid coaching license to serve as head coach in the second tier of Italy.
+However, his stint at Carpi was cut short in March 2014 when he was removed from managerial duties due to disappointing results.